 Gastro-oesophageal reflux disease is a common condition affecting millions of people worldwide.
 In healthy individuals, there is a very effective one-way valve mechanism between the gullet and the stomach, which prevents gastric acid from entering the gullet.
 Due to a variety of factors, the valve mechanism can fail, which will lead to the lining of the gullet being exposed to acid and the patient experiencing the symptom of heartburn.

 The risk factors for developing GERD are:

-If left untreated GERD can lead to the following complications:
+If left untreated, GERD can lead to the following complications:

-All of the currently available procedures are based on the same principle though: restoration of the normal barrier to gastric acid reflux while exposing the patient to the minimum risk of morbidity and mortality.
+All of the currently available procedures are based on the same principle: the restoration of the normal barrier to gastric acid reflux while exposing the patient to the minimum risk of morbidity and mortality.
 Except in the presence of a clear contra-indication, all anti-reflux procedures should be done in a minimally invasive/laparoscopic manner.

 Risks or complications following anti-reflux surgery include: